-All Managers, Forepersons, and Supervisors will ensure that:
+All Managers, Forepersons, and the Admin Supervisor will ensure that:

 - All work under their control is managed and carried out in a safe way at all times. - They provide suitable and sufficient instruction, training, and resources to all those under their control. - They report all adverse events immediately to the Managing Director or the HSQE Manager.